vikas2001mishra/Face-recognition-system/README.md

+# Steps Involved in Face Recognition:

+# Import Libraries:
+Import the necessary libraries for face recognition and image processing.

+import cv2                    #OpenCV library for image processing. import numpy as np            #NumPy library for numerical operations. import face_recognition       #Library for face recognition tasks.

+# Load Images:
+Load images of known individuals and the image you want to test against.

+# Encode Faces:
+Convert the loaded images into a format that can be compared (face encodings).

+# Face Detection:
+Detect faces in the input image.

+# Face Matching:
+Compare the detected faces with the known face encodings to find matches.

+# Display Results:
+Display the results, including marking detected faces and showing the match names.

 # Face-recognition-system
 Sure, let me explain the code step by step:

 # main.py:-

 # 1.Imports:
+Import the necessary libraries for face recognition and image processing.

 import cv2                    #OpenCV library for image processing. import numpy as np            #NumPy library for numerical operations.